oxytocin/DocComments/README.md

 Install manually or use Vim-Plug:

 ```
-Plug 'oxytocin/DocComments'
+Plug 'oxytocin/DocComments', { 'do': 'UpdateRemotePlugins' }
 ```

-Other plugin managers will probably also work.
+Other plugin managers will probably also work, but remember to run `UpdateRemotePlugins` after installing.

-The python package `neovim` is also needed:
+Requires the Python package `Neovim`:

 ```
 pip install neovim
 ```

-Make sure you run `UpdateRemotePlugins` in neovim after.

 ## <a id="contributing"></a>Contributing